How to Discipline Without Using Punishment

 3. Teach your child how to make amends.

-Children should not be allowed to misbehave or hurt others.
+Children should not be allowed to hurt others without consequence.
 It is important that your child make amends to those he hurts with his misbehavior.
 Did she speak rudely to you?
 Then she needs to give an apology.
-This can be verbal or written--which ever way your child is the most comfortable expressing herself sincerely.
+This can be verbal or written–which ever way your child is the most comfortable expressing herself sincerely.
 Did he break something that belongs to someone else?
 He needs to replace the item or pay for it.